AndreyKoudr/3DVector/README.md

   The sets of operations are identical for both classes.

-  The fourth homogeneous coordinate is set to zero everywhere but normally it should be initialised to 1.0.
+  The fourth <B>homogeneous</B> coordinate is set to zero everywhere but normally it should be initialised to 1.0.
+It is used in matrix coordinate transforms like V[4] = M[4x4] v[4].
+For example, it is necessary to formulate a transform matrix for translation.

   4-component vector template, no SIMD
   ------------------------------------